AustinKruse/Obsidian-Vault/Cyber Defense Labs/Investigating Windows.md

 ```bash
 Never
 ```
+`net user Jenny` would show this, but lets use event viewer.
 I searched through all the filtered events with event ID of `4672` and used the Find function to try and find Jenny with no results. <br>
 ![](assets/643b72cd275da8cc93e3267421705441.png)<br>